anttikivi/reginald/README.md

 complicated forcing you into rigid workflows, or too fragile like Bash scripts that quickly become unmaintainable.

 Reginald offers a fast, reliable, and effortless workflow for this.
-Built in Zig, it’s self-contained, cross-platform, and extensible through a language-agnostic plugin system that uses JSON-RPC 2.0.
+It’s self-contained, cross-platform, and extensible through a language-agnostic plugin system that uses JSON-RPC 2.0.
 You can add your own tasks and commands with ease in any language you would like.

 Reginald is the personal workstation valet: a task runner that executes tasks idempotently according to your config file.
 It comes with built-in plugins for